 Do you think of yourself as an optimistic person?
-What about an optimistic leader?
+What about practicing optimistic leadership in your day-to-day work?

 Although optimistic people do have a “glass half full” outlook on life, optimistic leaders have more than the ability to view life through rose-colored lenses.

 Being an optimistic leader is not about rainbows and roses, blind optimism or going wherever the wind blows and believing that everything will work itself out.
-Instead, it’s an intelligent approach to reframing how you think about business.
+Instead, optimistic leadership is a practical, constructive approach to reframing how you think about challenges, opportunities and business.

 Optimistic leaders aren’t necessarily the perkiest people in the room – they aren’t going to gloss over issues or sweep them under the rug in an effort to be Pollyanna-esque at all costs.
-But they exhibit a different way of thinking about work (and executing it) to make their teams the best they can be.
+Instead, they adopt a forward-looking way of thinking about work, coaching their teams and executing goals that help people perform at their best.

 Traits shared by optimistic leaders